corytodd/corytodd/README.md

-- 💬 Ask me about 🍞
+- 💬 Ask me about 🦞
-- 🌱 I’m currently learning how to emulate the M68K processor
+- 🌱 Learning how to layout PCBs
-- 🏗️ Working on kernel tooling and automation for @canonical
+- 🏗️ Breaking down a Inkscam-303 to find out its secrets